gabe565/pyruckus/README.md

 # pyruckus

-A Python API which interacts with a Ruckus Unleashed and ZoneDirector devices.
+A Python API which interacts with Ruckus Unleashed and ZoneDirector devices.

 ## Setup